16th April 2024

 Rajesh Ranjan’s Picks: Christian Medical College Vellore Association v.
 Union of India (April 2020)

-IMPOSITION OF ON MINORITY COLLEGES IS CONSTITUTIONAL: Christian Medical College Vellore Association v.
+IMPOSITION OF NEET ON MINORITY COLLEGES IS CONSTITUTIONAL: Christian Medical College Vellore Association v.
 Union of India (April 2020)

 1. The rights to administer an institution under Article 30 of the Constitution are not above the law and other Constitutional provisions.
 Reasonable regulatory measures can be provided without violating such rights available under Article 30 of the Constitution to administer an institution.